Eden-Kramer-Lab/Seizure-Waves-Validation/README.md

 # Seizure-Waves-Validation

+## Notes

 ## Usage

 ### Generate simulations
 Use the `SCM` class to make a seizing cortical model simulation.
 There are lots of options in here, but what's shown below will generate the simulations with the same parameters from Figure 1 of [REF](doi).

 The property `base_dir` controls where the simulations are saved.
-The default behavior is to save everything in a folder called 'SCM' in your current working directory (`~/SCM`).
+The default behavior is to save everything in a folder called 'SCM' in the current working directory (`~/SCM`).
 The full state of the simulation is saved at 1 s intervals in files with names like

     ~/SCM/LABEL/LABEL_NN_TTT.mat